husarion/rosbot_ros/MANIPULATOR.md

 # ROSbot XL Manipulation

-Below is a handful of the most important information for the manipulator.
-Please read them before starting the manipulator.
+Below is a handful of the most important information for the ROSbot Manipulation/Manipulation PRO package.

 > [!WARNING]
 > **Limitations**
 >
-> 1. Before starting the power supply, set the manipulator so that all joints are within the position limits (including the gripper).
+> 1. Before starting driver, Make sure the manipulator is **undock**, manipulator is **away from a collision** (does not rest on robot objects) and **joints are away from its position limits** (e.g. one of the joints is started from extreme position).
+> 2. In the event of overload, loss of communication or sudden stopping of the manipulator process (e.g. during reboot), some joints may not receive the command to stop operation.
+This may prevent re-establishing communication.
+In such a case, it will be necessary to **reset the power supply**.
-> 2. Controlling MoveIt and via the joystick are two independent processes.
+> 3. Controlling MoveIt and via the joystick are two independent processes.
 You should not send commands to both of these services at the same time.
-> 3. When the power supply is lost, the robot loses momentum and falls by inertia.
-Therefore, you should hold the manipulator when the power is cut off, or call the docking node `ros2 run open_manipulator_x_moveit dock`.
+> 4. When the power supply is lost, the robot loses momentum and falls by inertia.
+Therefore, you should hold the manipulator when the power is cut off, or call the docking node `ros2 run open_manipulator_x_moveit dock` or press `RT` + `Back` buttons on gamepad.

 ## Gamepad